Children's and Young People's Rights in the Digital Age

 An IAMCR 2016 pre-conference

-Conference description: Concerns that children’s rights are being newly infringed rather than enhanced in the digital age are often raised by researchers, child rights’ advocates, and internet governance experts.
-Children’s needs and experiences in the digital age are often neglected in high-level debates about global internet provision and governance and children’s rights are treated as a minority interest and seen as demanding exceptional treatment from adult society.
-Further, current debates frequently emphasise the risks children potentially face online and underline their right to protection but much less debate focuses on children’s provision and participation rights and the opportunities children may encounter online.
+Conference description: Are children’s rights being newly infringed or enhanced in the digital age?
+Such questions concern researchers, child rights’ advocates, and internet governance experts.
+Yet children’s needs and experiences in the digital age are often neglected in high-level debates about global internet provision and governance and children’s rights are treated as a minority interest and seen as demanding exceptional treatment from adult society.
+Further, current debates frequently emphasise the risks children potentially face online and underline their right to protection, but much less attention is gven to children’s provision and participation rights online.

-Location: London School of Economics and Political Science
+Location: Shaw Library, Old Building, London School of Economics and Political Science

 Date and time: 26-27 July, 2016